-- The Smog Check sign shall be 24 inches in width by 30 inches in height; - The sign shall be made of 0.040 aluminum or steel; and - The design and content of the Smog Check sign shall be supplied by BAR via a camera ready format.
-For more information, refer to the smog check website (www.bar.ca.gov).
+- The Smog Check sign shall be 24 inches in width by 30 inches in height. - The sign shall be made of 0.040 aluminum or steel. - The design and content of the Smog Check sign shall be supplied by BAR via a cameraready format.
+For more information, refer to www.bar.ca.gov.

-Station Service Signs - Separate service signs shall be posted for Test Only stations, Repair Only stations, STAR certified stations, and stations that only inspect and/or repair heavy duty vehicles, and stations that do not inspect heavy duty vehicles.
+Station Service Signs - Separate service signs shall be posted for test only stations, repair only stations, STAR certified stations, and stations that only inspect and/or repair heavy duty vehicles, and stations that do not inspect heavy duty vehicles.